Start Free Trial Book a Demo

 Atlassian Confluence

 Confluence is a well-known knowledge management product that offers lots of capabilities for collaborating on documentation.
-It’s a mixture between documentation tool and collaboration platform that lets you organize your content into spaces and pages.
+It’s a mixture between a documentation tool and a collaboration platform that lets you organize your content into spaces and pages.
 Information is centralized to help all team members work from the same page.

 Pros